Pancham1603/eightfold-ai-assignment-2025/README.md

 -   **Chatty**: "Hey!
 How are you?
 I was thinking about..." -> System engages politely but steers back to business.
 -   **Edge Case**: "What is the CTO's favorite food?" -> System politely declines irrelevant/private requests.

-### Session State Management
+### Context Retention & Session State Management
+The system implements sophisticated context retention mechanisms to maintain coherent, multi-turn conversations:

+#### In-Memory Session State
--   The system maintains a session state (Idle, Researching, Complete) to handle context.
+-   **Active Session Tracking**: Maintains a session state machine (Idle → Researching → Complete) to handle context awareness.
--   It remembers the `company_name` and `references` provided in previous turns, allowing for follow-up questions like "Tell me more about their competitors" without restating the company name.
+-   **Company Context Persistence**: Remembers the `company_name` across conversation turns, enabling follow-up questions like "Tell me more about their competitors" without requiring the user to restate the company name.
+-   **Reference Accumulation**: Stores user-provided references (pasted articles, job descriptions, competitive intel) throughout the conversation, incorporating them into subsequent agent analyses.
+-   **Associated Companies**: Tracks previously mentioned companies for comparative analysis (e.g., "Now compare them with Google" automatically retrieves both Microsoft and Google contexts).

+#### MongoDB Conversation Persistence (Optional)
+-   **Long-Term Memory**: Stores complete conversation history in MongoDB, enabling users to resume research sessions after hours or days.
+-   **Cross-Session Context**: Retrieves previous research on the same company to avoid redundant data gathering and provide continuity (e.g., "You researched Tesla last week.
+Here's updated information...").
+-   **User Preference Learning**: Tracks which agents or sections users regenerate most often, enabling future optimizations.
+-   **Conversation Replay**: Allows users to review past research sessions, compare how their understanding of a company evolved over time.

+#### Intelligent Context Injection
+Every agent invocation receives:
+1. **Primary Company Context**: Full vector store data for the target company.
+2. **Comparative Context**: Data for associated companies if doing competitive analysis.
+3. **User-Specific Context**: References, focus areas, and constraints from the current and previous conversations.
+4. **Session History**: Previous agent outputs from the same research session to avoid contradictions and ensure coherence.

+This multi-layered context retention ensures the system behaves like a knowledgeable research partner who "remembers" past interactions, rather than treating each query as a standalone request.

 ## Agentic Behavior